-Behind-the-back dribbling in basketball is a type of ball handling.
-The move occurs when a player dribbles the ball behind their back from one hand to another.
+Behind-the-back dribbling in basketball is a type of ball handling that occurs when a player dribbles the ball behind their back from one hand to another.
 Behind-the-back dribbling is considered to be a challenging move to perform in games.
 As a result, behind-the-back dribbling is typically only seen by skilled ball handlers.

-The behind-the-back dribble can be used to keep the ball away from the opponent and move the ball from one hand to another in a more protected way.
-If the ball handler baits the defender to reach for the ball, a quick behind the back dribble can be very effective and can create an open lane to the basket.
+A behind-the-back dribble can be used to keep the ball away from an opponent and move the ball from one hand to another in a more protected way.
+If the ball handler baits the defender to reach for the ball, a quick behind-the-back dribble can be very effective in creating an open lane to the basket.

-Behind-the-back dribbling is also considered one of the flashier moves someone can perform.
-If a player messes up the move, teammates or coaches may yell at the player for trying to show off.
-However, when performed successfully, the move will likely draw the admiration of fans and players.
+Behind-the-back dribbling is also considered one of the flashier moves someone can perform on the court.
+When performed successfully, the move will likely draw the admiration of fans and players.

 The easiest way to get better at dribbling behind one’s back is by practicing.
 Try dribbling the ball from your dominant hand to your off-hand behind your back.
 It’s best to start off stationary.
 Once you feel comfortable, you can try to perform the dribble while walking or even running.